 - Unsalted butter.

-- Sugar: it's optional and I recommend it.
-I use brown sugar because it gives the crust a fantastic caramel tone that works perfectly well with graham crackers, but white sugar works just fine.
+- Sugar: is optional and I recommend it.
+I use brown sugar because it gives the crust a fantastic caramel tone that works perfectly with graham crackers, but white sugar works fine.

 What are graham crackers?